Mindfulness is the ability to pay attention to what is happening in your life in a nonreactive way.

 - Dates: Call for information about dates for the next program and orientation session.

-- Program director: Patricia Normand, MD, director of the Mindful Life Program, leads the program.
+- Instructor: Patricia Normand, MD, director of the Mindful Life Program.

 Benefits of MBSR